Nash Community College federal school code is 008557.

 (Optional) Complete the NCC Scholarship Application.

 Students are encouraged to apply for financial assistance when they apply for admission.
-To receive financial aid a student must have a high school diploma from an accredited school or GED equivalent and must be admitted to Nash Community College.
+To receive financial aid a student must have a high school diploma from an accredited school or High School Equivalency and must be admitted to Nash Community College.

 The Financial Aid Office reserves the right to ask for verification of financial information and uses the standards in the current verification guide of the US Department of Education.